Internal radiotherapy with radioactive metal (brachytherapy)

 When someone needs to come into your room the machine can be turned off.
 The machine pulls the radioactive sources back through the tubes and inside the machine.
 So your visitors and the hospital staff won't be exposed to as much radiation.
 But they will still need to follow hospital safety procedures and visiting restrictions.
 Some hospitals use pulsed dose brachytherapy machines (PDR machines).
 Every hour or so your nurse connects you to a machine that gives the radiotherapy.
 At other times you are free to have visitors.

-Internal radiotherapy may take less than an hour or up to 2 days, depending on the type of machine that is used.
-Some machines give a low dose over a long time and some give a high dose over a shorter time.
+Internal radiotherapy may take less than an hour or a whole day, depending on the type of machine that is used.
+Some machines give a low dose over a long time, from 12 to 24 hours.
+Some give a high dose over a shorter time, such as 10 to 20 minutes.

-If you have low dose rate treatment, it usually takes between 12 and 48 hours, depending on how much external radiotherapy you have had.
+If you have low dose rate treatment, it usually takes between 12 to 24 hours, depending on how much external radiotherapy you have had.
 Your treatment team will plan your total radiotherapy dose and your nurses will monitor the machine to give that dose.
 If the machine needs to be switched off a lot, the time to give the radiotherapy will be longer.

 The doctor or nurse takes the applicators out once you've had your dose of radiation.
 This is usually done on the ward in your side room.
 It can be a bit uncomfortable.
-You will be asked if you want to take some painkillers beforehand.
+Your nurse will ask you if you want to take some painkillers beforehand.
 Sometimes a few breaths of the gas Entonox can help you to relax.

 The nurses check that all the applicators have been removed.
 And they take the tube draining your urine (catheter) out at the same time.